-Tom Brady’s Pre-Patriots Career Included Some Not-So-Glamorous Summer Jobs
+Tom Brady’s Pre-Patriots Career Included Not-So-Glamorous Summer Jobs

 FOXBORO, Mass. — Before Tom Brady was a superstar NFL quarterback, he was a college kid who, despite his status as a starter on the Michigan football team, had to work summer jobs to get by, just like the rest of us.

-With the New England Patriots heading to Michigan this week for their preseason matchup with the Detroit Lions on Friday, Brady reminisced about some of the less glamorous entries on his otherwise impressive résumé.
+With the New England Patriots heading to Michigan this week for their preseason matchup with the Detroit Lions on Friday, Brady reminisced about some of the less-glamorous entries on his otherwise impressive résumé.

 “Those were good experiences,” the Patriots quarterback said in his Wednesday morning news conference.
 “When I was in Michigan in the summer, you worked different jobs.
 You get a scholarship check, but you’re trying to afford — like all of us were — our college experience.
 I worked in construction.
 I worked at a golf course — to play free golf, because that’s what I liked to do.
 I worked at a festival at night, so I was working two jobs.
 It was good experiences.
 It really is hard work.